Is this program right for you?

 Students will combine their language courses with one required seminar course and other optional content courses taught in English or Spanish (depending on language level).

-Spain & Latin America: The Immigrant Experience (SISA-363, 3 credits)
+Spain & Latin America: The Immigrant Experience (SISA-363, Taught in English; 3 credits)

 This course will review the different migratory waves as well as the social, political and economic impacts in both the sending and the receiving societies.
 It will include comparative case studies related to demographic, sociological, economic, and policy interests.
 This course will attempt to examine the exile as a crucial channel of intercommunication among societies by highlighting the importance of the support and solidarity shown in times of social upheaval, economic failure, and/or political instability.
 Spain and Latin America have significantly changed their position in the world migration system.
 The study of this shift would allow students to get a better knowledge of both the evolution of Latin American economies and societies and the close interaction between migratory flows and the world economy, as well as the nature of societies engaged in transatlantic contact and the characteristics of both voluntary and involuntary migration.

-Spanish and European Art History (ARTH-255, 3 credits)
+Spanish and European Art History (ARTH-255, Taught in English; 3 credits)

 ***This course counts as general education credit in foundational area one, The Creative Arts.***